jupyterlab/jupyter-chat/docs/source/developers/developing_extensions/extension-providing-chat.md

 The *activeCellManager* is mandatory to include the [code toolbar](#code-toolbar) to the chat.

-The active cell manager will ensure that a Notebook is visible, with an active cell, to enable the buttons in the code toolbar.
+The active cell manager ensures that a Notebook is visible and has an active cell, to enable the buttons in the code toolbar.

-This active cell manager must be instantiate in the extension to be propagated to the model.
+This active cell manager must be instantiate in the extension, to be propagated to the model.
 It requires the `INotebookTracker` token, provided by the *notebook-extension* of jupyterlab.
-Again, in the previous example, the modification would be:
+In the previous example, the modification would be:

 {emphasize-lines="2,14,17,20,21,22,23,24"}